ELMERIKH/Keres/readme.md

 also it makes a batch and vbs file for persistent startup using reg.exe

-you can add -Ps (optional) to generate only a .ps1 file that those same thing
+you can add -Ps (optional) to generate only a .ps1 file that do same thing

 run the.ps1 file like the following for persistent startup (you can also change name of file btw):